-- lodges customs declarations on behalf of a client, but in their own name
+- lodges customs declarations on behalf of the importer, but in their own name

 The importer and the indirect representative are jointly responsible for the customs debt (including post-clearance).
 However, Customs aims the collection measures primarily at the representative.
 The importer is subjected to collection measures only if the indirect representative is found to be insolvent.